elementalfoundation/elementalservices.nl/index.md

 Hi there.
 My name is Dieter Van der Stock.

 I'm a digital engineer.
-Like the engineer you'd hire to build your factory or office, but focused on **applications, servers, and security** instead of concrete and steel.
+Like the engineer you'd hire to build your factory or office, but with **applications, servers, and security** instead of concrete and steel.

 ## What I do